If you’ve just received a bank deposit with the description “Canada Fed,” then you might be interested in knowing what it means.

 However, GST/HST and CWB advance payments are made quarterly.
 But you can choose to receive a one lump-sum CWB payment during tax periods.

-That said, the table below shows the different dates for CCB, GST/HST and CWB advance payment for 2021:
+That said, the table below shows the different dates for CCB, GST/HST, and CWB advance payment for 2022:

-What to Do After Receiving the Canada Fed Bank Deposit?
+What to Do After Receiving the Canada Fed Deposit?

-If you want to avoid troubles in the long run, you should ascertain the purpose of the Canada Fed bank deposit immediately after receiving it.
+If you want to avoid trouble in the long run, you should ascertain the purpose of the Canada Fed bank deposit immediately after receiving it.

 Occasionally, the federal government makes wrong deposits.
 Although it’s not your fault, you may put yourself in serious trouble if you fail to inform them about the wrong deposits.